lalalaviv/Password-Generator/README.md

 # 03 JavaScript: Password Generator

 This is a webpage with a password generator which allows the user to choose a password with a minimum of 8 characters and a maximum of 128 characters.
-It can also include upper, lower case, numbers and special characters.
+It can also include upper, lower case, numbers and special characters depending on the users preference.

-The password can include special characters.
-If you’re unfamiliar with these, see this [list of password special characters](https://www.owasp.org/index.php/Password_special_characters) from the OWASP Foundation.

 ## User Story